parechayui/TCS/readMe.txt

 5) Naming the Routing Configuration file, for main module use config.route.js and for sub app module use abc.config.route.js or abc.route.js
 For ex: scplan.route.js or scplan.config.route.js

-6) Naming the services is based on what it provides.
+6) Naming the services is based on what it provides, name the assets related to the feature it provides.
-Let's say if service provides the data then give it a name data.service.js,if it helps in logging then give it a name logger.services.js.
+Let's say if service provides the data then give it a name data.service.js and the asset as data,if it helps in logging then give it a name logger.services.js and asset as logger.

-7)
+7)Placing the